AllenMay/allenmay.github.io/_posts/2015-08-05-presentation---dayton-web-developers---babel-and-es6.md

 ## My Presentation ##

-My topic, titled "**[Create a Babel stack to transpile/polyfill ES6 code] [mypresent]**", was on a skeleton build that uses Babel to transpile ES2015 code into ES5 (older Javascript).
+My topic, titled "**[Create a Babel stack to transpile/polyfill ES6 code] [mypresent]**", was on a skeleton build that uses Babel to transpile ES2015 code into ES5 (older JavaScript).
-This was a great topic because **Babel** allows you to embrace the newer Javascript while using web browsers that don't support the newer Javascript.
-I also wanted to let the group know that this small build could be used in a variety of ways- as a test bed, as a new build or a means to get the transpiled Javascript.
+This was a great topic because **Babel** allows you to embrace the newer JavaScript while using web browsers that don't support the newer JavaScript.
+I also wanted to let the group know that this small build could be used in a variety of ways- as a test bed, as a new build or a means to get the transpiled JavaScript.

 This is the second time I've had a chance to present in front of the Dayton Web Developers group.
 As an organizer, I feel more compelled to get in front and present to the group.
 How can I ask them step up while I'm never do?